diffbot/docs/docs/kg-search-quickstart.md

 sidebar_label: Quickstart
 ---

-This quickstart guide will take you through your first Knowledge Graph search with the Dashboard and building a dataset in around 6 minutes.
+This quickstart guide will take you through your first Knowledge Graph search for organizations and articles with the Dashboard and building a dataset in around 9 minutes.

 If you fancy yourself a developer who doesn't need a web interface, feel free to jump ahead to [the API](kg-search-api).